nepnep39/neofetch-win/README.md

 # neofetch-win #

 Simple, ultra-lightweight neofetch clone for Windows 10+ written in C++ and installable through winget.
-The executable is just under 75KB and requires no dependencies other than the MS Visual C++ redists (which should be installed already, and if they're not my installer will take care of that for you :)
+The executable is just ~ 100KB and requires no dependencies other than the MS Visual C++ redists (which should be installed already, and if they're not my installer will take care of that for you :)

 2024-03-27 - Thanks for 50 000 downloads!